 This tour is ideal for history buffs, transportation fans, and families who appreciate a relaxed, educational outing.
 It’s particularly suited to those who enjoy guided stories and learning about local development.
 It’s less geared towards scenic sightseeing or outdoor adventure, so if your priority is breathtaking vistas, you might want to look elsewhere.

 Travelers who value good storytelling, vintage artifacts, and a mix of city sights will find this tour engaging.
-The presence of knowledgeable guides like Craig, who is consistently praised, makes a big difference in making the experience memorable.
+The presence of guides like Craig, who is consistently praised, makes a big difference in making the experience memorable.

 Final Thoughts